chalkan3/sloth-bootrap/README.md

 ```
 .
 ├── install.sh             # Bootstrap script to install and configure the salt-minion
+├── uninstall.sh           # Script to uninstall the environment
 ├── README.md              # This file
 └── salt/
     ├── fonts/             # Salt state to install Nerd Fonts